Take on the greatest challenges of our time.

-The Eisenhower Institute Undergraduate Fellows Program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
-Fellows act as liaisons for assigned Institute events at both office locations, and serve as hosts for campus visitors.
-Students engage fully in the planning and promotion of specific programs and projects.
-They are responsible for selecting, developing, and promoting a public policy theme with programming in both Gettysburg and Washington, D.C.
+The Eisenhower Institute Undergraduate Fellows program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
+Under the guidance of Prof. Brendan Cushing-Daniels, the Harold G. Evans Professor of Eisenhower Leadership Studies, they are responsible for developing and promoting a public policy theme with programming in both Gettysburg and Washington, D.C.

 Opportunities experienced by past Undergraduate Fellows have included:

 - Attending a luncheon with the White House Fellows